 This license provides certification to teach life science classes in grades 9-12 and science classes in grades 5-8 including earth science and physical science.
-Students seeking licensure must complete the Life Sciences Education program which includes the Life Sciences Teaching Major and additional requirements and coursework through the university's Urban Teacher Program.
-Contact the Urban Teacher Program for information about the program requirements.
+Students seeking licensure must complete the Life Sciences Education program which includes the Life Sciences Teaching Major and additional requirements and coursework through the university's School of Urban Education.
+Contact the School of Urban Education for information about the program requirements.